 As we continued walking back we heard noises from the houses we passed which reminded us that there was a football match on last night with the English football team playing.
 I had been telling Goldfinch that although the pubs might have a lot of people watching football, other restaurants might be quite empty.
 So we headed into town and because I had mentioned how I wanted to try the new vegan Katsu curry on the Wagamamas menu – that is where Goldfinch took me.

 Now…it was delicious.
 I am glad I had it.
 However, the main event is the vegan meat alternative which has the unfortunate name “seitan”.
 This is the discription of my dish right from the menu:

-“…our vegan katsu curry. seitan coated in crispy panko breadcrumbs, covered in an aromati curry sauce with sticky white rice and a seasoned side salad.”
+“…our vegan katsu curry, seitan coated in crispy panko breadcrumbs, covered in an aromatic curry sauce with sticky white rice and a seasoned side salad.”

 So, I asked the waitress, “what is this “see-tan”?”
 She replied, “It’s “say-tan”.
 I said, “Yes, I was worried it would be”.
 Do Wagamamas not see that it is odd to have a waitress telling you that they put these crispy breadcrumbs all over Satan, calve it up for you and smother it with curry sauce?
 I guess I am going to have to overlook the unfortunate name given to this meat alternative and just enjoy a new vegan dish.